 As a result, Gartner predicts that 30% of interactions with technology would be through “conversations” with smart machines — many of them by voice.
 Plus, research has found that chat can handle 80% of customer communications.

 This is happening through the development of Natural Language Processing (NLP).
-It humanizes customer language and solves their queries without human input.
+Conversational AI humanizes customer language and solves their queries without human input.

 9 Ways to use NLP in Customer Service